splaisan/GenomicConsensus/README.md

 GenomicConsensus (quiver, arrow) [![Circle CI](https://circleci.com/gh/PacificBiosciences/GenomicConsensus.svg?style=svg)](https://circleci.com/gh/PacificBiosciences/GenomicConsensus)
 -------------------------

-The ``GenomicConsensus`` package provides the ``variantCaller`` tool, which allows you to apply the /Quiver/ or /Arrow/ algorithm to the mapped PacBio reads to get consensus and variant calls.
+The ``GenomicConsensus`` package provides the ``variantCaller`` tool, which allows you to apply the Quiver or Arrow algorithm to the mapped PacBio reads to get consensus and variant calls.

 Background on Quiver and Arrow
 ------------------------------

 *Quiver* is the legacy consensus model based on a conditional random field approach.
-Over the years it has proven difficult to train and develop, so we are phasing it out in favor of the new model, /Arrow/.
+Over the years it has proven difficult to train and develop, so we are phasing it out in favor of the new model, Arrow.

 *Arrow* is an improved consensus model based on a more straightforward hidden Markov model approach.

 Quiver is supported for PacBio RS data.
 Arrow is supported for PacBio Sequel data and RS data with P6-C4 chemistry.